artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 Like all big ideas, it started out small.
 We'd abstract out shared concerns into libraries.
 This is something that anyone who has heard a little bit about Open Source can get behind.
 "We're building on top of _x_, so we really should give back out _x_+_y_" it's low-risk, and potentially high reward.
 Getting the company on-board with your OSS libraries is about acclimatisation.

 This works best by taking small incremental steps.
-You need buy-in from everyone involved though-out the process.
+You need buy-in from everyone involved through-out the process.
 Moving to OSS by Default is 30% technical work and 70% political relationships.
 There has to be infrastructure in place in order to not leak secrets, but you also need to ensure that the entire company doesn't feel threatened by the insight offered by opening the development process.
 There is no shortcut here.

 For me, this process involved talking with everyone involved in each project.
 Setting aside 1-on-1 time specifically on the subject to answer question about the ramifications for OSSing it.
 This ranged from "we will need to change the flow around _x_ and _y_." to "Yes, the competition will be able to see how we do _x_ and _y_."
 I came very prepared to these meetings.